My research project

 - The moral, social, economic and political dimensions of the movement towards sustainable prosperity

-- The rate of cultural evolution, social movements, the dynamics of globalisation and social change
+- Cultural evolution, social movements, social tipping points and the dynamics of social change

-- Social psychology, game theory, the problem of collective action and institutions for building cooperation
+- Social psychology, the problem of collective action and institutions for building cooperation

 This research is being supervised by Ian Christie at the Centre for Environment and Sustainability (CES) and Dr. Alex Penn from the Centre for Research in Social Simulation (CRESS) in collaboration with colleagues at the Centre for the Understanding of Sustainable Prosperity (CUSP).